Understanding Asymmetric Encryption

 - Non-repudiation: Proves the sender cannot deny authorship of the message.

-Example: Code signing certificates (e.g., for software updates) use digital signatures to verify integrity.
+Example: Code signing certificates (e.g., for software updates) use digital signatures to verify integrity and origin.

 Key Exchange